-GemStone, GemBuilder, GemConnect, and the GemStone logos are trademarks or registered trademarks of VMware, Inc., previously of GemStone Systems, Inc., in the United States and other countries.
+GemStone, GemBuilder, GemConnect, and the GemStone logos are trademarks or registered trademarks of GemTalk Systems, LLC., or of VMware, Inc., previously of GemStone Systems, Inc., in the United States and other countries.

 UNIX is a registered trademark of The Open Group in the United States and other countries.